Oasis Academy Wintringham: History

 The school began in 1933 as Wintringham Secondary School on Eleanor Street.

+164 people, who attended the school, were killed in the two world wars.

 Grammar school

 The old grammar school buildings in Weelsby Avenue, Grimsby, were opened in 1953 as Wintringham Grammar School to replace a former school on Eleanor Street, Grimsby.

+In 1948 there were plans to separate the school into male and female grammar schools.
 The school was first divided into a boys' and girls' grammar school (they are both now demolished) on a combined site, with around 750 boys and a similar number of girls.
 The boys' school was on the Weelsby Avenue side of the site, and the girls' school was on the west side of the site, accessed via Park Avenue next to the tennis courts.
 The Highfields School which was to the north, is now the Lisle Marsden CE primary school.
 The school was administered by the County Borough of Grimsby Education Committee, from its offices on Eleanor Street.

-The headmaster of the boys' school in the 1950s was Ronald Gill.
-The headmistress of the girls' school until the late 1970s was Dorothy Dean.
+On 16 November 1949 Sir Robert Watson-Watt, the inventor of radar, spoke at the annual speech night.
+Watson Watt thought that males, from ages 10 to 17 were the liveliest audience that he often spoke to, and were the most constantly alert and intelligent, and often asked intelligent questions.
+But when males reached university, Watson-Watt had much different opinions about males.
+Watson Watt said that when at university, too many males thought that the responsibility of the community to themselves was greater than the males' own responsibility to the community.
+Females at university, according to Watson-Watt, were more self-reliant and enterprising than males.
+Watson Watt also believed that scientific subjects had not fitted well to the British education system.
+He thought that there were great differences in knowledge between those who had followed the path of Humanities at school, and those that had followed the path of science.

+In early July 1952 14 year old Brian Betts died in Cleethorpes Bathing Pool, from heart failure, after being rescued from the bottom of the pool.

 The schools remained separate up to 1969 when a mixed sixth form became the start of a gradual merger.
-They shared the playing field and some out-of-school activities.
+The sixth form shared the playing field and some out-of-school activities.
 The sixth form block was built between the two sites: the co-educational sixth form numbered 200.
 From the late 1960s until 1974, it was administered (but not taught) as the single-entity Grimsby Wintringham Grammar School for ages 11 to 18.
 The former Boys' School became the Upper School, and the former Girls' School became the Lower School.
 Music lessons were held in Highfield House, an old Victorian detached house on the school property.

+In 1970 the Conservative group on Grimsby council wanted to retain the school as a traditional grammar school.
+John Davoll, founder of The Conservation Society, spoke on 4 November 1971.